Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-7.md

 To check all component demos for any visual bugs that may have been introduced accidentally as part of a change may be rather taxing as a manual piece of work.
 To help, demos may be run through [percy.io](https://percy.io/) to highlight visual differences between two versions of a component automatically.

 We can't run Percy yet as we haven't released a version of our component to compare changes against.
-But later, when we have released our component, [percy.io](https://percy.io/) we can run Percy tests by applying `Run Percy` label on your pull request.
+But later, when we have released our component, [percy.io](https://percy.io/) we can run Percy tests by applying `Percy` label on your pull request.

 <figure>
 	<img alt="" src="/assets/images/tutorial-new-component/hello-world-demo-21-tests.png" />